decidim/decidim/docs/advanced/modules.md

 end
 ```

-Every model in a component doesn't have to (and should not) know about its parent participatory process, but instead should be scoped to the components.
+Every model in a component doesn't have to (and should not) know about its parent participatory space, but instead should be scoped to the components.